 Under Mexican legislation (Art.
 12, Ley de Nacionalidad), holders of dual Canadian and Mexican citizenship are required to enter and leave Mexico as Mexican citizens.
 Those who contravene the law may incur heavy fines (Art.
 33-1, Ley de Nacionalidad).
 More information on Mexican dual nationality is provided by the Mexican Ministry of Foreign Affairs.
-However, the air carrier in Mexico might require a valid Canadian travel document to prove their client's citizenship.
+However, the air carrier in Mexico will require a valid Canadian travel document to prove their client's citizenship.
 Please note that a Canadian Citizenship Card is not a travel document.

-Canadians with a resident status in Mexico (FM3, FM2) must fill out a migratory form (FMM) and present it to Mexican immigration authorities when leaving the country in order to register their exit.
+Canadians with a resident status in Mexico (TRT, TRP) must fill out a migratory form (FMM) and present it to Mexican immigration authorities when leaving the country in order to register their exit.
 Immigration booths, located before or after security check in airports as well as at border crossings, can sometimes be difficult to find.
 The stamped "registro de salida" portion of the form must be given to the airline company when boarding the plane or to the border agent when exiting by road.
 The remaining portion of the form, "registro de entrada", must be carefully kept and returned to Mexican immigration authorities when re-entering Mexico.